TheRealBeef/Satisfactory-Resource-Roulette/README.md

 - Randomizes Resources in the world, and updates their visual features accordingly.
   - Includes ability to randomize all solid nodes and crude oil resources
   - Includes compatibility with modded resource nodes from Ficsit Farming and Refined Power and easy ability to add more
-- The total number of pure/normal/impure nodes in the world is identical to playing without this mod so it neither increases nor decreases availability of resources in the world, only how hard you have to work to find them
+- The total number of pure/normal/impure nodes in the world is identical to playing without this mod so it neither increases nor decreases availability of resources in the world, only how hard you have to work to find them (unless enabling Full Randomization)
 - Handles odd node locations resulting in angled resource nodes gracefully with automagically world-aligning logic
 - Configuration Options (Currently only applies to new sessions, will be addressed in future update)